evanwills/file-upload/README.md

 ## Dependencies

+Other than Vue.JS, FileUpload only has one other depenency.

 FileUpload depends on [`image-blob-reduce`](https://github.com/nodeca/image-blob-reduce) to efficiently handle resizing images in the browser.

 > __Note:__ `image-blob-reduce` depends on [`pica`](https://github.com/nodeca/pica)